-The Department of Nursing will incorporate a prescribed NCLEX-RN® review course in the last semester of the curriculum.
-The only exception will be for a student who has passed every junior HESI exam (obstetrics, pediatrics, medical/surgical) with a score meeting or exceeding 900 on version one of the identified specialty exams.
-These students may opt out of the prescribed NCLEX® review course.
+The Department of Nursing will incorporate a prescribed NCLEX-RN® review course for all students in the last semester of the curriculum.
 The NCLEX-RN® review course fee is the student's responsibility.
 Approved by Nursing Faculty Organization on March 4, 2013 effective on May 15, 2013.
 Revised on May 8, 2013.
+Revised May 8, 2019.